BhavishyaPuttagunta/BhavishyaPuttagunta/README.md

 **Azure Engineer:Imbuesys Inc**
 *May 2023 - May 2024*
-- Designed and maintained an efficient data pipeline architecture, improving data processing speed by 30% and supporting data-driven decision-making.Developed optimized SQL queries, reducing query execution time by 40% and improving database performance.
+- Designed and maintained advanced SQL data models and optimized queries, reducing query execution time by 40% and improving system performance.
-- Built and maintained over 15+ interactive dashboards and reports using Power BI and Tableau, enhancing business insights and operational efficiency.Collaborated with cross-functional teams to enhance system functionality, leading to a 25% increase in data accessibility and usability.
+- Built and deployed interactive dashboards using Power BI and Tableau to track real-time stock data and trends, increasing reporting efficiency by 50%.Led end-to-end data projects, from initial requirement gathering to production deployment, ensuring on-time delivery within resource constraints.
-- Designed and implemented ETL pipelines processing millions of records daily, reducing data transformation time by 50%.Effectively communicated insights and recommendations to technical and business stakeholders, influencing strategic decisions and driving a 20% improvement in operational performance.
-- Utilized AWS services (CloudFormation, EC2, IAM, Lambda) to deploy scalable solutions, reducing cloud costs by 15%.
-- Managed Git repositories, ensuring version control and seamless collaboration across teams, reducing deployment errors by 30%.Leveraged Python for automation, cutting manual data processing efforts by 50% and improving workflow efficiency.
-- Developed ETL infrastructure, optimizing data extraction, transformation, and loading, reducing latency by 40% and ensuring real-time data availability.
+- Processed high-volume streaming data (1,000+ events/sec) using Azure Event Hubs, Stream Analytics, and Databricks (PySpark), boosting data processing efficiency by 70%.
+- Collaborated cross-functionally with product and operations teams to interpret and communicate technical insights to non-technical stakeholders, influencing key strategic decisions.
+- Developed automation scripts in Python to streamline manual workflows, cutting processing efforts by 50% and improving overall data accuracy.Leveraged cloud technologies such as AWS Lambda, Azure Data Factory, and Databricks autoscaling clusters to ensure scalable, cost-efficient solutions—reducing cloud spend by 30%.

 **Client:National Council of State Boards of Nursing**
 - Designed and maintained a real-time data pipeline on Azure using Event Hubs, Stream Analytics, and Data Factory, improving data processing efficiency by 70% and handling 1,000+ events/sec.